 Our Faculty does not provide any grants or other funding options that are intended to cover tuition fees of foreign-language study programmes.

-The Faculty rewards the most successful students by giving the top 10% of the best students in the class a merit-based scholarship.
+The Faculty rewards the most successful students by giving the top 10% of the best students in the class a merit-based scholarship (Scholarship for Outstanding Academic Achievement).
 This scholarship applies to all active students who achieved excellent academic results in the previous year.
 The scholarship is awarded to students with the best average grade which is calculated as an arithmetic average of all grades the student achieved in the previous academic year.
+Learn more about the

 Other options of funding your studies can be found through national governments and other non-state institutions.
 The Czech Ministry of Education, Youth, and Sports (MEYS) offers scholarships to foreign students and researchers.
 These scholarships are based on exchange programmes and agreements between the Czech Republic and other countries.
 They last anywhere between 2 to 10 months and each of them defines specific eligibility criteria.
 You can find out more information about scholarships available on the MEYS website.